FauzanNR/marathon-envs/README.md

 - In folder *ProceduralGeneration* there are 3 scenes that can be used to generate a training environment from an existing interactive controller.
 There is also a sub-folder called *AnimationControllers* that contains 3 examples of those:
   - In *Walk-Run-Jump* there is an example of a humanoid performing different navigation, animated with Mecanim
   - In *Procedural-from-FBX* there is an example of a humanoid animated extracting the animation from a video
   - In *Quadruped* there is an example of a dog running around.
 The animations of this dog have been created by Valérie Juillard, adapting adapted from [mocap data provided by Sebastian Starke](https://github.com/sebastianstarke/AI4Animation#siggraph-2018mode-adaptive-neural-networks-for-quadruped-motion-controlhe-zhangsebastian-starketaku-komurajun-saitoacm-trans-graph-37-4-article-145joint-first-authors).
-As stated in their [README](https://github.com/sebastianstarke/AI4Animation), *it is not available for commercial use or redistribution.
-The intellectual  property for different scientific contributions belongs to the  University of Edinburgh, Adobe Systems and Electronic Arts.
-Licensing is possible if you want to use the code for commercial use.
-For scientific use, please reference this repository together with the relevant  publications below.
-The motion capture data is available only under the terms of the [Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode) (CC BY-NC 4.0) license.*

 ![animated-dog](images/animated-dog.gif)